 - Amazon Web Services — the leading Cloud infrastructure with elaborate serverless development tools.
 AWS Lambda offers native support of Node.js, Java, Python, Ruby, Golang, C#;

-- Google Cloud — a platform that’s known for its startup-supportive pricing policies and reduced computing costs.
+- Google app development platform is known for its startup-supportive pricing policies and reduced computing costs.
 Google Functions support Java, Python, Node.js, Go;

 - IBM — a top destination for enterprises.
 C and C++ are the main languages.